Princeton-Cabernet/p4-projects/P40f-tofino/README.md

 ### Compiling and running P4 code

-You can compile the P4 code using Barefoot's P4 compiler: `bf-p4c p40f_tofino.p4`.
+You can compile the P4 code using Intel's P4 SDE compiler: `$ bf-p4c -g p40f_tofino.p4`

+Note:
-Please be patient!
-The compilation normally takes several hours...
+  - Please be patient!
+The compilation can take up to several hours, but it eventually succeeds.
+We hope our future code and a more optimized compiler will shorten this duration.

-The program was verifieid to compile and run with Intel/Barefoot SDE v9.3.1 and v9.4.0.
+  - We verified that this P4 program compiles with the following versions of Intel/Barefoot SDE: v9.3.1, v9.4.0, and v9.7.1.